The Victorian Steam Locomotive: Its Design and Development 1804–1879

 Let us become such inquirers, and endeavour to ascertain those means.”

-If it weren’t for the flowery prose one could completely forget that this book was written over a hundred-thirty years ago!
+If it weren’t for the old-timey flowery prose one could completely forget that this book was written over a hundred-thirty years ago!

 It is a phenomenal shame that the person introducing the book, Pete Waterman, or for that matter the publisher are not making the historic significance of this book clear, merely calling it a “contemporary volume” and a “lost publication.”
-Nor is anything biographical said about any of the three names on the cover.
+Nor is anything biographical said about any of the names on the cover.
 Why bother reprinting a book without giving today’s reader a reason to care??

 While Dempsey had published in 1847 the well-received Practical Railway Engineer, he is most remembered for his guides on the construction of railways, docks, drainage, iron bridges, and roofs.
 In his Rudimentary Treatise on the Locomotive Engine in All Its Phases (1855) he had written “We may now commit ourselves to the express train, at forty miles per hour, with infinitely far less risk of a broken neck than we could forty years ago.”
+Forty miles, perish the thought.

 Dempsey looks in fact further back, to James Watts and the first locomotive patent in 1759.
 He describes the operating principles of steam apparatus, distinguishing between stationary and “portable” machines, and explains all the moving bits on a locomotive as if he were talking to someone standing with him on a platform marveling at that hissing, spitting monster.
 This part does that, this here connects to that, this is how large it is and what it’s made of.
 What could be easier to follow?!
 Yes, there are technical drawings and new jargon to absorb—but now you know why a man-hole is different from a mud-hole or how to clean a boiler or how gauges are made steam-tight (yet another use for hemp!).